kernelsauce/turbo/doc/iosimple.rst

 .. function:: IOSimple:read_until_pattern(pattern)

-    Read until pattern is matched, then return with recieved data.
+    Read until pattern is matched, then return with received data.
 If you only are doing plain text matching then using read_until is recommended for less overhead.